-CPAs often use a contract known as an 'engagement letter'.
-The engagement letter should include:
+Some CPAs choose to use a contract known as an engagement letter.
+An engagement letter usually includes:

 - What services will be performed.